Ori and the Blind Forest: Definitive Edition

 Sound 9

-Ori and the Blind Forest catches the eye right away with its hand-painted visual style, but beneath all the visual gloss beats the fiendish heart of a platformer.
-It is a joy the explore the vibrant game world, but the occasional spike in difficulty can also cause some frustration.
-The Definitive Edition of the game comes with plenty of enhancements and improvements that make an already great game even better.
-If you are a fan of the genre and up for the challenge then you won’t be disappointed with Ori and the Blind Forest.
+Ori and the Blind Forest immediately catches the eye with its hand-painted visual style, but beneath all the visual gloss beats the fiendish heart of a platformer.
+Exploring the vibrant game world is a joy, but the occasional spike in difficulty can also cause some frustration.
+The game’s Definitive Edition comes with plenty of enhancements and improvements that make an already great game even better.
+If you are a fan of the genre and up for the challenge, then you won’t be disappointed with Ori and the Blind Forest.

 Summary 8.7 Outstanding